eawww/TungstenCarbide/game/rules/01-Contents.md

 ## _DIY Suggestions_

 - **Board**: One of those trifold presentation boards with a board meticulously drawn on.
+  - Raised border can also be made out of the same presentation board.
 - **Character Tokens**: 🤷‍
 - **Robot Slave Tokens**: 🤷‍
 - **Cup of Initiative Tokens**: Just any opaque cup you have around.
-  - **Initiative Tokens**: 1/2" Galvanized machine nuts marked with sharpie
+  - **Initiative Tokens**: 1/2" Galvanized machine nuts marked with sharpie.
+Mark numbers on sides with black sharpie.
+Color the bottoms so that each nut coresponds to one of the starting spaces.
 - **Player Boards**: 🤷‍
 - **Robot Slave Boards**: 🤷‍
 - **Hexagonal Tunnel Tiles**: Punched out of posterboard with a hexagonal paper punch and drawn on with markers.